Charley Riffle: Professional football and Fleet City

 Riffle played for the Cleveland Rams in the National Football League during the 1944 NFL season.
 He appeared in eight games for the Rams, one of them as a starter.

 In 1945, Riffle served in the United States Navy.
 He played for the 1945 Fleet City Bluejackets football team that compiled an 11–0–1 record.

 After the war, Riffle played three seasons for the New York Yankees of the All-America Football Conference from 1946 to 1948.
 He appeared in 42 games for the Yankees 17 as a starter.

-Later years
+Later life

 In 1949, Riffle was hired as the head football coach at his alma mater, Warren G. Harding High School in Warren, Ohio.
 In eight years as the school's head coach, he compiled a 50-33-1 record.

 He died in 2002 in Sun City West, Arizona.